rocjs/getroc/docs/WHY.md

 ### Maintain large portfolios of similar projects using Roc

-Projects often fall within categories like "Rest API" or "Universal React App".
+Projects often fall within categories like "api" or "frontend".
 Instead of wiring all the individual npm dependencies within each project from scratch or using a boilerplate generator to do so, Roc allows you to collect the repetitive module wiring within a single npm package and then re-use that easily in projects.
 This approach decouples the repetitive library-wiring and difficult configurations from your application and instead make the important parts configurable.
 This makes maintenance easier because
 - Library combinations from npm and configuring them correctly happens in one single place.
 - Fix once, update and deploy everywhere.
 - Hide irrelevant quirks and complexities of integrating underlying npm modules.
+- Create your own Roc extensions and share them with others